Dyadic double/debiased machine learning for analyzing determinants of free trade agreements: Proofs of the Results in Appendix

 First, the Hajek projection terms

 consist of i.i.d. terms $(W_k)_{k=1}^n$.
 Thus we can apply Theorem 5.2 in \cite{CCK14} and obtain

 Now, for Hajek projection errors, a further decomposition yields \begingroup \allowdisplaybreaks

-\endgroup Conditional on $(U_i)_{i=1}^n$, the second term on the right hand side is a sum of i.i.d. random variables.
+\endgroup Conditional on $(U_i)_{i=1}^n$, the second term on the right hand side is a sum of independent but not necessarily identically distributed random variables.
 In addition, by Lemma A.2. in \cite{GhosalSenvanderVaart2000}, $\calH$ is a VC type with characteristics $4\sqrt{A}$ and $v$ for envelope $H$.
-Thus, Theorem 5.2 in \cite{CCK14} and an application of Jensen's inequality yield
+Thus, Lemma B.2 in \cite{cattaneo2022} and an application of Jensen's inequality yield

 On the other hand, the first term consists of a completely degenerate U-process of order two and thus an upper bound can be obtained by applying Corollary 5.5 of \cite{ChenKato2019},

 The desired bound follows from combining the bounds. \end{proof}